sygnaltech/webflow-util/README.md

-# Sygnal Attributes [WFU] v5
+# Sygnal Attributes 5

+The **WFU** library is a collection of utilities that add capability to [Webflow](https://webflow.com/) sites.
+It focuses on overcoming certain limitations of Webflow, and adding certain functionality.

 > NOTE: in v5, the library is undergoing significant migration from JS/CSS to TS/SCSS, which means significant code restructuring.
 Basic library functionality and APIs should remain unchanged.

-The **WFU** library is a collection of utilities that add capability to [Webflow](https://webflow.com/) sites.
-It focuses on overcoming certain limitations of Webflow, and adding certain functionality.

 Some of the most popular features include;

+- Webflow membership & current user info access
+- Enhanced Webflow elements such as lightbox and tabs
 - Data-binding form INPUT and SELECT elements to your collection lists
 - Adding custom attributes dynamically to elements within a collection list.
 - Adding tables support, with data sourced from Google Sheets